 What else to see in London?

-If it is the first time you visit it I recommend you to read the post The best things to see and do in London to know the essential tourist attractions.
+If it is the first time you visit it I recommend you to read the post The best things to see and do in London to know the must-see tourist attractions.
 You can do the route on your own or admire the city from a tourist bus.

 Finally, London is a huge city that has a lot to offer but its surroundings are also worth spending at least one day of your trip to discover them.
-Click on the article The best excursions from London to see all the fantastic getaways you can make the most of your trip to the British capital.
+Click on the article The best tours from London to see all the fantastic getaways you can make the most of your trip to the British capital.

 Frequently asked questions